Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 console.log(yourName);

 - This program will force you to enter a name.
 It will ask again and again until it gets something that is not an empty string.
 Applying the ! operator will convert a value to Boolean type before negating it, and all strings except "" convert to true.
 This means the loop continues going round until you provide a non-empty name.

+# For Loops

+- Many loops follow the pattern shown in the while examples.
+First a “counter” binding is created to track the progress of the loop.
+Then comes a while loop, usually with a test expression that checks whether the counter has reached its end value.
+At the end of the loop body, the counter is updated to track progress.

+- Because this pattern is so common, JavaScript and similar languages provide a slightly shorter and more comprehensive form, the for loop.

+- Unlike Fucntions Loop don't need to be called.
+They seem like a fast way to get a complex result.

+- This program is exactly equivalent to the earlier even-number-printing example.
+The only change is that all the statements that are related to the “state” of the loop are grouped together after for.

+- The parentheses after a for keyword must contain two semicolons.
+The part before the first semicolon initializes the loop, usually by defining a binding.
+The second part is the expression that checks whether the loop must continue.
+The final part updates the state of the loop after every iteration.
+In most cases, this is shorter and clearer than a while construct.

+# Breaking Out of a Loop

+- Having the looping condition produce false is not the only way a loop can finish.
+There is a special statement called break that has the effect of immediately jumping out of the enclosing loop